startup-dotfiles/configs/README.md

 ### Sync with copying

 For files or directories deployed via symlink, synchronization with the repository happens automatically.
 For those deployed via copy, if you want to sync locally modified files back to the repository, use the `sync_copy.sh` script.
-Its usage is very similar to deploy.sh, except the direction of deployment is reversed.
+Its usage is very similar to `deploy.sh`, except the direction of deployment is reversed.

+### Migration

+If you want to create your own repository to manage `$HOME` directory, download the two scripts ([deploy.sh](./deploy.sh) and [sync_copy.sh](./sync_copy.sh)), use [MANIFEST.linux](./MANIFEST.linux) as a reference to write your own manifest, and update the default MANIFEST variable in the scripts.
+To initialize the repository, run `sync_copy.sh` to copy the files or directories from your local `$HOME` that you want to manage into the repository.
+To manage files via symlinks or deploy your config files to other machines, run `deploy.sh`.
+In short: use `sync_copy.sh` for regular maintenance, and `deploy.sh` to deploy configurations to other machines.

 ## References